Emery Kaison at 2024 VIC Figure Skating Championships

 Early Progression

 Emery began skating in late 2021 and competed in his first event just four months later at Macquarie Ice Rink Artistic, placing 10th out of 26.
-He rapidly improved, winning his first gold medals at his third and fourth competitions in Canberra.
+He rapidly improved, winning his first gold medals at his third and fourth competitions later that year in Canberra.

 Achievements